wp-plugins/wp-members/readme.txt

 * Removed height property of button_div for generic stylesheets.
 * Fixed user edit shortcode to display updated user data without page refresh.
 * Fixed password change so that login state is maintained after password update.
+* Fix for multiple checkbox and multiple select field types if "comma" was selected as the delimiter (previously, this would break the field settings array option assembly).
+* Improvements on field manager add/edit field screen.
+* Improvements to multiple checkbox and radio groups: better handling of non-value selections and span wrapper for group separators.

 = 3.1.8 =